supertokens/blog/content/user-roles/index.md

 ---
-title: "Authorization with user roles (RBAC)"
+title: "Implementing authorization with user roles (RBAC)"
 date: "2022-07-21"
 description: "Learn about how to add authorization to your app with RBAC"
 cover: "user_roles.png"